strider33/civ-ipriot-smiley/knowledge_and_evidence.md

 - Observe and document the Sad smiley as it blinks its eyes.
 Describe any adjustments or issues encountered during implementation.

-  > I dont recall any issuse, other than forgting to import some things.
+  > I dont recall any issues, other than forgetting to import some things.

   ### 2.8.
 If It Walks Like a Duck…